Question on All Things Photography

 MPEG Streamclip by: Nick Stubbs – Try rendering first by downloading and using “MPEG Streamclip” from Squared 5 (Google it).
 The software is free and works a treat…

-Wedding Portfolio by angel (california) – Hi, I need to build my own portfolio, but as an apprentice, how and where can I find weddings to take sample pictures of?(other than friends or acquaitances)
+Wedding Portfolio by angel (California) – Hi, I need to build my own portfolio, but as an apprentice, how and where can I find weddings to take sample pictures of?(other than friends or acquaintances)